thinkinglabs/thinkinglabs.github.io/_drafts/testable-iam-policy-documents.md

 Having to pass a JSON as policy document was a bit disappointing.

 Add to that I work in the financial industry.
 Compliance is kind of important.
-So, I was in search for something to easily unit test IAM Policy documents, preferably at the Statement level.
-That would help us to adhere to the required security requirements.
+So, I was in search for something that allowed me to easily unit test IAM Policy documents, preferably at the Statement level.
+That would help us to adhere to the certain security requirements.

 Before reinventing the wheel, I looked around for what already existed in the JavaScript world for manipulating IAM Policy documents.